-I’m not sure I initially put a whole lot of thought into year round vs traditional school year homeschooling.
+I’m not sure I initially put a whole lot of thought into year-round vs traditional school year homeschooling.
 There seems to be a lot of discussion about it lately though, and I want to say that I didn’t make any pros and cons lists and make this decision consciously – we just sort of fell into this lifestyle as a natural progression.

 1. Learning Lifestyle

-We can also sign up for as many extra curricular type activities (piano, co-op, sports) as we want without losing out on valuable learning time.
-Most of these activities are limited to the traditional school year, but we don’t feel the schedule crunch or the pressure to get it all done during those months and are free to do what interests us.
+We can also sign up for as many extracurricular-type activities (piano, co-op, sports) as we want without losing out on valuable learning time.
+Most of these types of activities are limited to the traditional school year, but we don’t feel the schedule crunch or the pressure to get it all done during those months so we are free to do what interests us.

 As well as eliminating learning loss that occurs during long breaks, we have found that continuous learning is working well to allow our children to learn at their own level and pace, and not according to age/grade levels.
-When we finish up with a curriculum or level, we simply move on to the next thing.
-No rushing through to finish up on time, or waiting until the new school year to move on.
+When we finish up with a curriculum or level, we simply move on to the next.
+No rushing through lessons to finish up on time or waiting until the new school year to move on.
 My children are always asking me what grade they are in, they have no idea!

-A continuous, year long learning lifestyle is very adaptable to changing life circumstances.
-This is how we fell into this set up in the first place!
-Our first year of serious homeschooling (my oldest’s first grade year) was very busy and full of change and instability.
+A continuous, year-long learning lifestyle is very adaptable to changing life circumstances.
+This is how we fell into this setup in the first place.
+Our first year of serious homeschooling (my oldest’s first-grade year) was very busy and full of change and instability.
 About a month after starting homeschooling, we learned that we were going to be moving.
 We had to quickly sell a house, find a house, and move while just getting our feet wet with science, history, math, reading and writing.
 Oh, and I was pregnant!
 We ended up moving temporarily into a much smaller house, putting half our life into storage, meeting new friends, finding our way in a new city, going to prenatal appointments, having a baby and then searching again for a new home all while trying to homeschool!
 I’m so glad we weren’t locked into any arbitrary school schedules!

 There are so many reasons why I love all year learning, these are just the key reasons.
 It is definitely an individual preference, and one that I anticipate needing to be re-evaluated over the years and seasons of our homeschool.

-Do you school year round?
+Do you school year-round?
 Follow the traditional school year?
 I’d love to hear why you love the learning schedule you’ve chosen!